bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yeah, we've come a long way.
 I think I'm really interested in this in this private block explorer thing.
 And I think it might not be part of Wasabi wallet, but I think it's obviously part of like an ecosystem of private Bitcoin.
-If you use Wasabi wallet, but then use a public block explorer, you're kind of fucking it up you're kind of not, you're kind of defeating some of the purpose of the wallet.
+If you use Wasabi wallet, but then use a public block explorer, you're kind of f*cking it up.
+You're kind of defeating some of the purpose of the wallet.
 So I hope at least those two things sound kind of complimentary.

 Speaker 6: 01:23:28